 - Getting there: Malang is the closest airport for Cangar and Pujon.
 Both Cangar and Pujon are about 90 minutes from Malang by car or motorbike.
 For the Wonosalam route to Cemorosewu (Gunung Gede) or an attempt on Boklorobubuh or Kukusan, best fly to Surabaya or better still take a train to Jombang (1 hour by car to Carangwulung near Wonosalam) or Mojokerto (less than 1 hour by car to Rejosari and other nearby trailheads).

-- Accommodation: Plenty in Batu, Mojokerto, Jombang and surrounding areas.
+- Accommodation: Plenty in Batu, Mojokerto, Pacet, Jombang and surrounding areas.

 - Guides and GPS Tracks: Looking for a guide?
 Need GPS tracks and waypoints?
 Join Gunung Bagging Premium here.